 Someone to rely on

-Tracy visits Joe and his family every two weeks.
-But even when she’s not there, the family know they can pick up the phone and talk to her or one of her colleagues at any time.
+Tracy visited Joe and his family every two weeks.
+But the family knew they could pick up the phone and talk to her or one of her colleagues at any time.

-It means they don’t have the worry of wondering who is the right person to call with a problem or a question.
+It meant they didn’t have the worry of wondering who was the right person to call with a problem or a question.
 “You know that if you phone, she’ll put you on the right track,” says Joe.

-No one knows what the future holds but there is one thing Joe and his family can be sure of – whatever they’re going through, they won’t have to go through it alone.
-Tracy and the rest of the Princess Alice Hospice team will be there to support them for as long as they need them.
-Which means they can get on with making the most of their time together as a family.
+No one knows what the future holds but there is one thing Joe and his family could be sure of – whatever they were going through, they didn’t have to go through it alone.
+Tracy and the rest of the Princess Alice Hospice team were there to support them for as long as they need them.
+Which meant they could get on with making the most of their time together as a family.

 Des Williamson- Vicar of the United Church of St Mark